Hubix9/ArmaRadioStationTool/README.md

 3. Paste station's url inside the .txt file
 4. Every station must be a separate file
 5. After adding all stations open ArmaRadioStationTool.exe and follow instructions on screen
+6. The tool will create a mod folder with name chosen by you
+7. load created mod folder as local mod in Arma3 with Arma Radio mod
+8. Enjoy

 ![Image showing example usage of the tool](img/example.png)